themis-project/themis-finals/README.md

 # Themis Finals
 Contest checking system for CTF contests.

-This system will be used at [VolgaCTF 2015 Finals](http://volgactf.ru) contest on September 10, 2015.
+This system was used at [VolgaCTF 2015 Finals](http://volgactf.ru) contest on September 10, 2015.

 ## See also
 - [themis-finals-guidelines](https://github.com/aspyatkin/themis-finals-guidelines)